Stealth Attack from Guilford Launched – Today in History: May 23

 Return Jonathan Meigs, Sr.

-On May 23, 1777, Colonel Return Jonathan Meigs launched a lightning raid from Sachem Head in Guilford on Sag Harbor on the western end of Long Island, about 20 miles as the crow flies from Guilford.
+On May 23, 1777, Colonel Return Jonathan Meigs launched a lightning raid from Sachem Head in Guilford on Sag Harbor on the eastern end of Long Island, about 20 miles as the crow flies from Guilford.
 The stealth attack was in retaliation for the April 1777 raid on Danbury where General William Tryon led a large force of British troops on a two-day invasion that destroyed the Continental Army’s supplies and left more than a dozen American defenders dead.

 The patriot force consisted of a flotilla of 13 whaleboats carrying 170 men, some from Guilford, accompanied by three sloops.
 Little more than a day after departing, they were back, having destroyed a dozen enemy vessels and large stores of hay, grain, and rum.
 They brought with them 96 prisoners of war.
 Not a single patriot had been lost.